Walter Kasper: Comments on Britain

-In September 2010, Cardinal Kasper withdrew from the papal visit to Great Britain, after reportedly saying that Heathrow Airport gives the impression of a Third World country and that the United Kingdom is marked by "a new and aggressive atheism".
+In September 2010, Kasper withdrew from the papal visit to Great Britain, after reportedly saying that Heathrow Airport gives the impression of a Third World country and that the United Kingdom is marked by "a new and aggressive atheism".
 In an interview with a German magazine, he was quoted as saying: "When you land at Heathrow you think at times you have landed in a Third World country".
 Kasper's secretary explained it as "a description of the many different people that live in Britain at the moment".
 He said that when one wears a cross on the British Airways "you are discriminated against", a reference to the British Airways cross controversy.
 British Airways said that Kasper had been "seriously misinformed" in his claims about the airline, and that "It is completely untrue that we discriminate against Christians or members of any faith".

 A spokesman for the Church in Britain said that Kasper's remarks were not the views of the Vatican or of the Church.
 The cardinal's secretary said that Kasper had decided not to travel because gout made it difficult for him to walk.
 He also explained the cardinal used "aggressive atheism" to describe people like Richard Dawkins, a prominent atheist, who have been very critical of the Pope and talked about making a "citizens arrest" of the Pope while in Britain.

 Criticism of the Church of England and the Anglican Communion

-Cardinal Kasper has criticized the Church of England policies in relation to female priests and the elevation of women to the episcopate.
+Kasper has criticized the Church of England policies in relation to female priests and the elevation of women to the episcopate.
 He expressed his views in the address given to the Church of England Bishops' Meeting at 5 June 2006.
 He said that the ordination of women as bishops would "call into question what was recognized by the Second Vatican Council (Unitatis Redintegratio, 13), that the Anglican Communion occupied 'a special place' among churches and ecclesial communities of the West."
 He warned that the "restoration of full Church communion ... would realistically no longer exist following the introduction of the ordination of women to episcopal office."
 He spoke at the 2008 Lambeth Conference, criticizing sharply the departures from Christian orthodoxy taken on women clergy and episcopate and even more by some member churches of the Anglican Communion on allowing the blessing of same-sex unions and non-celibate homosexual clergy.
 He called at the occasion for a new Oxford Movement to rise among Anglicanism.